-History of Late Antiquity
+History of Late Antiquity (completed)

 The history of Late Antiquity is a long-standing research interest pursued by Prof. Dr. Jens-Uwe Krause.
 Already in the 80s, when Late Antiquity was generally considered, both in Germany and abroad, a period of decadence and decay, Prof. Krause addressed a pivotal aspect of this period's social history in his monograph Spätantike Patronatsformen im Westen des Römischen Reiches ("Late-antique forms of patronage in the Roman West").